4 Reasons Why Your Videos Should Have SDH Subtitles

 Broader audience and increased accessibility

-As of March 2020, the World Health Organization records show that there are approximately 466 million people around the globe who have hearing loss; 34 million of these are children.
-Without subtitles, closed captions, or SDH subtitles, you are missing this audience who may very well enjoy your video and engage with your message.
+As of March 2020, the World Health Organization records show that there are approximately 466 million people around the globe - or over 5% of the world's population - who suffer from some degree of hearing loss.
+Without subtitles, closed captions, or SDH subtitles, you miss this significant portion of potential audiences of your audiovisual content.
 By adding SDH subtitles, you are also paving a way for non-native speakers who would like to consume and appreciate your content but in a way that is easily understandable through their mother tongue.
 Making your videos available for the deaf and hard of hearing community, plus non-native speakers, will definitely increase your reach as well as your viewership.

 When there are off-screen noises that are sometimes difficult to notice, SDH subtitles help viewers, especially deaf and hard of hearing individuals, better appreciate the scenes and understand the settings in your video.
 Other than that, when watching foreign films, it often requires an effort to understand thick accents or fast dialogues that you need to rewind the video at least a couple of times to comprehend the line.
 With SDH subtitles, you can easily follow the plot – may it be a documentary or a soap opera – you are watching.
 Perhaps, it can also help improve your vocabulary as you can quickly jot down any unfamiliar word that comes up on the video.

 In the rise of digital television, closed captioning becomes difficult to decode.
 In order to enable closed captions, you need a set-top box or a cable box.
 However, depending on the product or the brand, the implementation of set-top boxes varies.
-Most HD disc media, such as Blu-ray, do not support closed captioning anymore.
+Most HD disc media, such as Blu-ray, no longer support closed captioning.
 Instead, they use SDH subtitles.
 By adding SDH subtitles, you are guaranteed a widely accepted type of video transcription for your content.

 From country to country, there are regulations that mandate the addition of captions.
-For instance, the Americans with Disabilities Act in the United States legally requires any video materials shown in public places to have transcriptions in order to become accessible to the disabled.
-By knowing the applicable laws and integrating SDH subtitles in your videos, you can avoid tedious lawsuits.
+For instance, the Americans with Disabilities Act in the United States legally requires any video materials shown in public places to have transcriptions for better accessibility for people with disabilities.

-Now that “why should you include SDH subtitles in your content” has been answered, it’s time to deal with the how.
 There are two ways to incorporate SDH subtitles in your videos.
-First, you can do it all by yourself.
+First, you can transcribe your content by yourself to generate your subtitles.
 It is free, but it’s not easy as transcribing would require you to spare a significant amount of time and effort.
-The second option is to hire a transcription company that can convert your video content into a text format.
+Also the accuracy of your content may also correlate The second option is to hire a transcription company that can convert your video content into a text format.
 TranscriptionWing, for one, can generate accurate SDH subtitles for you, all the while working around your budget and preferred turnaround time.

-Whichever you call for though, one thing is clear: having SDH subtitles would absolutely give your content a complete advantage.
+Whichever you call for though, one thing is clear: adding SDH subtitles would absolutely give your content an advantage.